QUICK SUMMARY:

 3. Content Marketing Proposal

-This business proposal example is focused on creating and distributing content, such as blog posts, videos, infographics, webinars, ebooks, and more.
+This business proposal example is focused on creating and distributing content, such as blog posts, videos, infographics, webinars, eBooks, and more.
 It often includes a content calendar, an SEO strategy, proposed topics and formats, and a content promotion plan.

 Show off how your content has translated to relevant traffic with a customizable web analytics dashboard.
+Make one for free with a 14-day AgencyAnalytics trial.

 A well-crafted content marketing proposal is a strategic roadmap to increasing a client's website traffic or social media presence, outlining targeted content creation and promotion strategies designed to attract, engage, and retain a larger online audience.